jdkramhoft/Owlbear/Owlbear/README.md

 **Configuration**

-TWITCH_CLIENT_ID, TWITCH_BEARER, and TWITTER_BEARER need to be set as environment variables.
+TWITCH_CLIENT_ID, TWITCH_BEARER, and TWITTER_BEARER, etc. found in Utilities.NetUtils need to be set as environment variables.